dumbland/pelican-meanwhile/README.md

 # Meanwhile

-A theme for the Pelican static site generator.
+A work-in-progress theme for the Pelican static site generator.